 Additional didactic options are elective credits, case recall, webinars, conferences, podcasts, meetings, trainings, etc. applicable to the core topic areas.

-How the AHEC Scholars Program Will Help You
+How can the AHEC Scholars program help you?

 Earn recognition as a student leader in the health community